|15th Century||The Malays of Malay Peninsula and Sumatra migrated to the island of Luzon in northern

 the Sayyid Dynasty.
 On 1452.1.18 he established Delhi (Lodi Dynasty).

-Five Native American tribes in North America (Mohawk, Onondaga, Seneca, Oneida, and Cayuga) united to form the Iroquois Confederacy.
+Five Iroquoian tribes in North America (Mohawk, Onondaga, Seneca, Oneida, and Cayuga) united to form the Iroquois Confederacy in present-day USA.

 |1452.5.18||Germany installed Borso, Seigneur of Ferrara, as Duke of Modena and Reggio and founded the Duchy of Modena and Reggio in northern Italy.|